Safe Sitter® is taught by over 900 organizations coast to coast. Find a Registered Provider near you.

 These fundraising templates can help you get started.

 Collaborate with another organization in your community to control costs and expand your outreach.
 For example, a hospital could teach at a nearby school.
 The school would handle recruitment and registration.
-The hospital would do the teaching and, as the Registered Safe Sitter® Teaching Site, remain responsible for assuring that all Safe Sitter® policies are followed.
+The hospital would do the teaching and, as the Registered Safe Sitter® Provider, remain responsible for assuring that all Safe Sitter® policies are followed.

 If you’re a not-for-profit hospital, check with your administration about including the costs of offering Safe Sitter® in your hospital’s required Community Benefit Plan.